-- (a) each dwelling is provided with a private open space area as follows: - a minimum area directly accessible from the dwelling of fifty (50) square metres (inclusive of verandas, patios and terraces) and part of the area has minimum dimensions of six (6) metres by six (6) metres; or - (ii) if a dwelling is located entirely or predominantly above the ground level storey, each dwelling has a balcony, or a veranda, or a deck, or a roof top area directly accessible from the main living area, having a minimum private area of ten (10) square metres and the area has minimum dimensions of three (3) metres by three (3) metres; or - (b) the development has a communal open space area of twenty (20) per cent of the total site area and part of the area has minimum dimensions of six (6) metres by six (6) metres.
+- (a) each dwelling is provided with a private open space area as follows: - (i) a minimum area directly accessible from the dwelling of fifty (50) square metres (inclusive of verandas, patios and terraces) and part of the area has minimum dimensions of six (6) metres by six (6) metres; or - (ii) if a dwelling is located entirely or predominantly above the ground level storey, each dwelling has a balcony, or a veranda, or a deck, or a roof top area

-If the distance separating a window of a habitable room or a balcony or a patio is less than three (3) metres at ground level or nine (9) metres at levels above the ground level storey, of a window of a habitable room or a balcony or a patio of an adjacent building, privacy is protected by utilising the following:

-- (a) window sill heights a minimum of 1.5 metres above floor level; or - (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; or - (c) fixed external screens; or - (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.

-The development is designed in a manner that contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area, by incorporating elements including but not limited to the following:

-- (a) emphasis on entry points; - (b) orientation to the street and any public places; - (c) inclusion of structures or vegetation to screen any material stockpiles, waste storage areas, and building plant from view of the street or other public places; and - (d) inclusion of vegetation to screen any large unarticulated walls.

-The development has a pedestrian entry point which is visible and accessible from the primary road frontage.

-If fencing is provided between the road frontage lot boundary and the front building line, the fencing is:

-- (a) a maximum height of 1.2 metres; or - (b) a maximum height of 1.8 metres if having a minimum transparency of fifty (50) per cent.
+Performance outcomes Acceptable outcomes directly accessible from the main living area, having a minimum private area of ten (10) square metres and the area has minimum dimensions of three (3) metres by three (3) metres; or (b) the development has a communal open space area of twenty (20) per cent of the total site area and part of the area has minimum dimensions of six (6) metres by six (6) metres.
+If the distance separating a window of a habitable room or a balcony or a patio is less than three (3) metres at ground level or nine (9) metres at levels above the ground level storey, of a window of a habitable room or a balcony or a patio of an adjacent building, privacy is protected by utilising the following: (a) window sill heights a minimum of 1.5 metres above floor level; or (b) fixed opaque glazing in any part of the window below 1.5 metres above floor level; or (c) fixed external screens; or (d) in the case of screening for a ground floor level, fencing to a height of 1.5 metres above ground floor level.
+Annogrange Appearance 1001 PO3 The development is designed in a manner that contributes to a high level of visual amenity when viewed from the street, public places, and the surrounding area, by incorporating elements including but not limited to the following: (a) emphasis on entry points; AO3.1 The development has a pedestrian entry point which is visible and accessible from the primary road frontage.
+AO3.2 If fencing is provided between the road frontage (b) orientation to the street and any public places; (c) inclusion of structures or vegetation to screen any material stockpiles, waste storage areas, and building plant from view of the street or other public places; and (d) inclusion of vegetation to serve any legge property-lot boundary and the front building line, the fencing is: (a) a maximum height of 1.2 metres; or (b) a maximum height of 1.8 metres if having a minimum transparency of fifty (50) per cent. (d) inclusion of vegetation to screen any large unarticulated walls.
+AO3.3 A standalone class 10a building under the Building Code of Australia, being a garage or shed, has a maximum visible width of seven (7) metres when viewed from a position at the primary road frontage property boundary located

+Performance outcomes Acceptable outcomes

+perpendicular to and directly in front of the Class 10a building.

+AO3.
+43

 Any material stockpiles, waste storage areas, or building plant is screened from view of the street and adjoining public places by one or more of the following:

-- (a) a solid screen fence, or
+(a) a solid screen fence, or

-- (b) a roof design feature; or
+(b) a roof design feature; or

-- (c) a wall; or
+(c) a wall; or

-- (d) dense vegetation.
+(d) dense vegetation.

+AO3.
+54

-There is a densely vegetated buffer area having a depth of at least five (5) metres from the lot boundary, located along all common lot boundaries between a sensitive land use and any adjacent use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group.
+There is a densely vegetated buffer area having a depth of at least five (5) metres from the property lot boundary, located along all common property lot boundaries between a sensitive land use and any adjacent use within the business activities group, centre activities group, entertainment activities group, industrial activities group or special activities group.